Implement custom integrations

 List models

-GET /models — Returns all models from your system.
+GET /models — Returns all records from your system.
 Supports optional ?resource_type= filter.

 Get model

-GET /models/{id} — Returns a specific model by its unique identifier.
+GET /models/{id} — Returns a specific record by its unique identifier.

 Update model (optional)